Development of the final project

 As you can see, the idea is to 3D print a model of a whale and make it hover over a map.
 To be able to let it float in the air I wanted to use a levitation module that uses magnetic force to let a float hover in the air.
 Then I would design the model in a way that the float would stay inside the model.
 I would rasterize the map on to a plexiglass plate and maybe mould and cast a small replica of Iceland, where I live.
 Then I would use LED that would light up one by one to show the traveling route of the whale.

-This project would be made for people who want to visualize, and in a certain way connect themselves to an animal or species.
+It can also be for people who want to visualize, and in a certain way connect themselves to an animal or species.
 It should also be an reminder that we, the human kind, should respect and care for our nature and the living beings that share it with us.
-This could also be used by teachers in STEM education.

 Levitation